ligato/docs/docs/plugins/vpp-plugins.md

 ## Interface plugin

-The VPP interface plugin is used to setup `VPP Interfaces`, manage interface status as well as interface and DHCP lease notifications.
-VPP can support multiple interface types with the following supported by the vpp-agent:
+The VPP interface plugin is used to setup `VPP Interfaces`, manage interface status, and interface and DHCP lease notifications.
+VPP can support multiple interface types with the following supported by the VPP agent:

+- UNDEFINED_TYPE
-  - Sub-interface
+- SUB_INTERFACE
-  - Software loopback
+- SOFTWARE_LOOPBACK
-  - DPDK (physical) interface
+- DPDK
+- MEMIF
+- TAP
+- AF_PACKET
-  - Memory interface (memif)
+- VXLAN_TUNNEL
-  - Tap (version 1 and 2)
+- IPSEC_TUNNEL = 8 [deprecated=true]; // Deprecated in VPP 20.01+.
+Use IPIP_TUNNEL + ipsec.TunnelProtection instead.
-  - Af-packet interface
+- VMXNET3_INTERFACE
-  - VxLAN tunnel
+- BOND_INTERFACE
-  - IPSec tunnel
+- GRE_TUNNEL
-  - VmxNet3 interface
+- GTPU_TUNNEL
-  - Bond interfaces
+- IPIP_TUNNEL

 Other types are specified as undefined.

 All the interface types except DPDK (physical) can be created or removed directly in the VPP if all necessary conditions are met.
 For example an Af-packet interface requires a VEth as a host in order to attach to it.
 The DPDK interfaces (PCI, physical) can be only configured.
 They cannot be added or removed.

 VPP uses multiple commands and/or binary APIs to create and configure shared binaries.
-The vpp-agent simplifies this processes by providing a single model with specific extensions depending on the interface type.
+The VPP agent simplifies this processes by providing a single model with specific extensions depending on the interface type.
 The northbound configuration demands are translated to a sequence of binary API calls using the GoVPP library for eventual programming of the interface VPP.

 The interface plugin defines following [interface model][interface-model] and is divided into two parts: